bjrmatos/jsreport-with-authorization-server-sample/README.md

 ### Starting authorization server

-Open `authorization-server.sln` in VS and hit F5 or open command line and run the following command:
+Open `authorization-server` directory and open the file there `authorization-server.sln` in Visual Studio and hit F5 or open command line at `authorization-server` directory and run the following command:

 ```sh
 dotnet restore